tintoy/seqlog/docs/usage.rst

 Configure logging from a file
 -----------------------------

 Seqlog can also use a YAML-format file to describe the desired logging configuration.
+This file has the schema specified in Python's `logging.config <https://docs.python.org/3/library/logging.config.html#logging-config-dictschema>`_ module.

 First, create your configuration file (e.g. ``/foo/bar/my_config.yml``):